 StratusLIVE and Salesforce both offer nonprofit clouds that bring fundraising, program management, and engagement solutions into one integrated platform.
 Keep reading for a deep dive Nonprofit CRM Comparison.

 StratusLIVE 365 is built on Microsoft Dynamics 365.
-The Microsoft platform is designed to seamlessly work together with all the Microsoft tools you already know and use: Excel, PowerPoint, SharePoint, Skype, Teams, Word, Outlook, etc. While Salesforce does integrate with some of those same Office apps, they are each separate integrations that need to be individually synced.
+The Microsoft platform is designed to seamlessly work together with all the Microsoft tools you already know and use: Teams, Outlook, Excel, PowerPoint, SharePoint, Skype, Word, Trello, and more.
+While Salesforce does integrate with some of those same Office apps, they are each separate integrations that need to be individually synced.

-Here is a visual of the StratusLIVE nonprofit cloud:
+Here is a visual of the StratusLIVE Nonprofit Cloud:

 Here is a visual of the Salesforce Nonprofit Cloud: